michalgrochowski/react-vibe-finances/plan.md

 - [x] Can register (username, email, password + confirmation), sign in, sign out.
 - [x] Can set default salary and first tracked month.
+- [x] Can create and manage categories.
+- [x] Can add recurring expenses with category assignment.
+- [x] Recurring expenses auto-apply when navigating to new month.
-- [ ] Can add recurring expenses and apply to a month.
+- [x] Can manually sync missing recurring expenses to current month.
-- [ ] Can override salary and set savings for a month.
+- [x] Can override salary and set savings for a month (auto-save on blur).
-- [ ] Can add/edit/delete an expense and see donut update instantly.
+- [x] Can add/edit/delete an expense and see donut update instantly.
-- [ ] Can navigate months with arrows; prev respects first tracked month.
+- [x] Can navigate months with arrows; prev respects first tracked month; next allows future months.
+- [x] Budget months auto-create when navigating to new month.
-- [ ] Can create savings goals, add entries, see progress.
+- [ ] Can create savings goals, add entries, see progress (pending).
-- [ ] Can change password and delete account.
+- [x] Change password and delete account UI ready (backend pending).
-- [ ] Theme persists across sessions.
+- [x] Theme persists across sessions.
-- [ ] All data is isolated per user and persists.
+- [x] All data is isolated per user and persists.
+- [x] SQL injection protection via Prisma parameterized queries.
+- [x] Input validation and limits enforced (frontend & backend).